metamesh/metamesh.org/_posts/2014-01-26-meta_mesh_installs_second_node_in_oakland_extends_network_to_two_miles.md

 Braving the wind, rain, and cold, a band of [PittMesh](http://pittmesh.net) volunteers ascended a last-century house overlooking the Monongahela alley to install some decidedly this-century wireless radios.

-This second node, which sits on a house perched upon the cliff over Interstate 376 in [Oakland](https://goo.gl/maps/APzoq), has perfect line-of-sight to PittMesh's original node atop [HackPittsburgh](http://www.hackpittsburgh.org/) and a third, planned node in [Allentown](https://goo.gl/maps/MiYlC), above the [Southside Slopes](https://goo.gl/maps/yHN6P).
+This second node, which sits on a house perched upon the cliff over Interstate 376 in [Oakland](https://goo.gl/maps/APzoq), has perfect line-of-sight to PittMesh's original node atop [HackPittsburgh](http://www.hackpittsburgh.org/) and a third new node in [Allentown](https://goo.gl/maps/MiYlC), above the [Southside Slopes](https://goo.gl/maps/yHN6P).
 In total, the network now spans almost two miles.

 {:.img}
 ![Adam finishing up the second PittMesh node](http://i.imgur.com/rivBEj2l.jpg)